ETHZ-RobotX/SuperMegaBot/docs/robot-operation/HowToConnectToSMB.md

 # the ip and port tuple we have saved in the previous step
 ```

 Note that at every new terminal you have to repeat the steps under the title of Running the Software.
-Please refer to [the NotionsAndDevices document](../NotionsAndDevices.md) for more information related to 'export' command.
+Please refer to [the Notions and Devices document](../NotionsAndDevices.md) for more information related to 'export' command.
 {: .smb-info }

-To use the packages and run the software please refer to the [HowToRunSoftware](../core-software/HowToRunSoftware.md)
+To use the packages and run the software please refer to the [How to Run Software](../core-software/HowToRunSoftware.md)
 {: .smb-info }